-This project provides business training, micro loans, monitoring of businesses, and business counseling to 50 women "local entrepreneurs" for two loan cycles (or a period of one year) in Zambia.
-Business training & loans along with the package of business counseling helps these women provide for their families, send their children to school, & become role models for others in the community.
-The women are able to break out of the cycle of poverty and take the first steps towards self-reliance.
+This project provides business training, micro loans, business monitoring and counseling to 100 women "entrepreneurs" for a period of one year in Zambia.
+Business training & loans along with the package of business counseling/monitoring helps the women provide for their families, send their children to school, & become role models for others in the community.
+Earnings from businesses started by the women help them break the cycle of poverty and take the first steps towards self-reliance.

 Eighty percent of Zambia's population lives on less than a dollar a day which is not adequate to meet their food and shelter needs.
 This together with a high incidence of HIV/AIDS, leads to a scenario where grandmothers care for 10 or more orphans.
-Fifty families will be direct beneficiaries of this program.
-In addition, we expect a second round of impact on 2000 people as these women educate others about prevention of HIV, care of an HIV child, and the importance of keeping children in school.
+This program will impact 100 families directly (average household size is 7-8 people).
+An indirect impact on 2000 or more people is expected as recipients educate others on the importance of keeping children in school, HIV prevention & care.

 Most of our loan beneficiaries have never been to school and have few income generating skills.
-A loan and business training helps them take better care of their families via improved nutrition, be able to able to afford school expenses, & build assets for the future.
-These women are able to break out of the cycle of poverty and low education and take the first steps towards self-reliance.
-They become role models for others in the community and the ripple effect is long term and sustainable.
+Earnings from businesses started helps them take better care of their families through a better diet, pay for school expenses, & build an asset base.
+The women are able to break out of the cycle of poverty and low education and take the first steps towards self-reliance.
+They become role models for others in the community and the ripple effects are sustained in the long term.

 This project has provided additional documentation in a PDF file (projdoc.pdf).